 We continue to monitor developments around COVID-19 and will provide the below updates as necessary.

 Mask Mandate Update:

 In accordance with updated guidance from the CDC, as of May 29, 2021, fully vaccinated people no longer need to wear masks inside a Middlesex Savings Bank branch location, though they may if they desire.
 Unvaccinated people should continue to wear a mask when visiting a branch location.

 Branch Safety Protocols:

 - Plexiglas dividers are installed at every transaction location.

-- Branches are cleaned daily by a professional cleaning service and commonly-used surfaces continue to be cleaned regularly.
+- Branches are cleaned daily and commonly-used surfaces continue to be cleaned regularly.